 Aug.
 30, 2022

-#172: US Open Preview 2022
+US Open Preview 2022

-#172: US Open Preview 2022
+US Open Preview 2022

 As the final Grand Slam of 2022 gets started, we bring together our amazing panelists to discuss all things US Open.

-Returning to our panel is Mark Hilton, current coach to Sir Andy Murray, and former Wimbledon Men´s Doubles Champion and current Danish Davis Cup Captain, Freddie Nielsen.
+We are joined for the first time on our Grand Slam panel by native New Yorker and ATP Player Noah Rubin who is alongside Mark Hilton, current coach to Sir Andy Murray and ever present former Wimbledon Men´s Doubles Champion and current Danish Davis Cup Captain, Freddie Nielsen.

 The panelists share personal stories, insights into life at the US Open and their predictions for the up and coming event from story lines to watch out for to players to watch out for.
 Could we have another Emma Raducanu moment?
-Will Serena go out on the high she deserves?
+Will Serena go out the high she deserves?

 And finally, our panelists pick their winners for the Women´s and Men´s Singles Events.